buraksekili/buraksekili.github.io/content/articles/cni.md

 The new outer packet is addressed to the node that the pod lives on (e.g., Node 2's IP), which the physical network does understand.

 One of the most common overlay networking technique is VXLAN (Virtual Extensible LAN) which uses the similar idea of wrapping packets.
 Each node has a virtual device called VTEP (Virtual Tunnel Endpoint), where packets are sent to this tunnel endpoint before they are going into other nodes.
+These VTEP devices are typically created and managed by the CNI daemon (like Flannel's daemon), which watches the Kubernetes API for new nodes and configures the VXLAN tunnels accordingly.

 For example, assume that we have Pod A on Node 1 and Pod B on Node 2.
 When Pod A on Node 1 sends a packet to Pod B, the packet targets Pod B's IP address.